Optimal Nested Test Plan for Combinatorial Quantitative Group Testing: The Optimal Nested Test Plan

 We have so far focused on the standard CGT formulation which assumes a prior knowledge on the total number of defective items in the given population.
-For applications where this prior knowledge is unavailable, the first question is how to start the first test: for any population size $n$, should the first test be carried over the entire population or a proper subset of the population with the size potentially depending on $n$?
-In the theorem below, we show that within the class of nested test plan, the optimal action in the first step is to test the entire population.
-The first test will then reveal the total number $d$ of defective items, and the problem is reduced to a CGT of $(n,d)$. \begin{theorem} For a given population with any size $n$, within the class of nested test plans, the optimal action in the first step is to test the entire population. \end{theorem}
+For applications where this prior knowledge is unavailable, the question is how to start the first test: for any population size $n$, should the first test be carried over the entire population or a proper subset of the population with the size potentially depending on $n$?
+The answer is given in the following theorem.

+\begin{theorem} For a CGT problem with a population size $n$ and an unknown number of defective items, the optimal nested test plan first tests the entire population. \end{theorem}

+\begin{IEEEproof} Let $d$ denote the number of defective items in the population of $n$.
+Suppose that the first test is not carried over the entire population, but rather on a subset of $n_1$ items.
+Due to the nested structure, any nested test plan $\pi$ will break the problem with an unknown $d$ into a sequence of CGT problems $(n_k, d_k)$ ($k=1,2,\ldots, K$) for some integers $K>0$, $\{n_k\}_{k=1}^K$ with $\sum_k n_k =n$, and $\{d_k\}_{k=1}^K$ with $\sum_k d_k =d$.
+Specifically, the test plan first tests a group of size $n_1$, and with one test revealing the number $d_1$ of defective items in this group, the test plan then resolves the CGT problem $(n_1,d_1)$.
+Subsequently, the test plan determines the size $n_2$ of the next group of unidentified items to test, where the choice of $n_2$ may depend on the outcomes of past tests.
+The procedure continues until all items are identified.
+We thus have

+Now consider the CGT problem $(n,d)$.
+A slight modification of $\pi$ that omits the group test of the last set of $n_K$ unidentified items (since the number of defective items in this last set can be deduced from past tests when $d$ is known) gives a valid nested test plan for the CGT problem $(n,d)$.
+We thus have

+We then arrive at Theorem~\ref{thm:unidentified} by noticing that the lower bound of $N(n,d)+1$ can be achieved by first testing the entire population and that $\pi$ is an arbitrary nested test plan. \end{IEEEproof}

+With the first test revealing the total number $d$ of defective items, the problem is then reduced to a CGT of $(n,d)$.